Bambie Thug: Eurovision Song Contest (2024)

 On 11 January 2024, Robinson was announced as a competitor in Eurosong 2024, Ireland's national final for the Eurovision Song Contest 2024, with their song "Doomsday Blue".
 According to an interview by the Irish Sun, they entered to "curse out" memories of them being raped in May 2023, around three weeks before a gig at their debut performance at a festival.
 At the national final, Robinson won both the national jury voting and the televote, earning the right to represent Ireland.
 Denise O'Donoghue of the Irish Examiner noted the performer's popularity on social media and in the Late Late Show studio, where the audience called for voters to "send the witch".

 At Eurovision, Robinson participated in the first semi-final on 7 May 2024, successfully qualifying for the final along with nine other artists.
-In the final, which took place on 11 May, they finished sixth, becoming Ireland's highest scoring entry and scored the country its best result in the contest since 2000.
+In the final, which took place on 11 May, they finished sixth (behind Switzerland, Croatia, Ukraine, France, and Israel), becoming Ireland's highest scoring entry and scored the country its best result in the contest since 2000.